GameTimeline

 GCOrre RPGStory linked

+Pokémon Colosseum (2004).
 Orre region—Wes steals and purifies Shadow Pokémon.
+It marks the GC ship window for this chapter.

 Overview

 Full 3D RPG on GameCube with Snag Machine mechanics and double battles.
+Pokémon Colosseum refined series combat, exploration, or presentation in ways sequels still reference.

 In-game setting